 Tez2 cited in the tweet, “as per a reliable source with precise accuracy on Rockstar plans, remasters of GTA IV & RDR1 were on the table a few years ago, but Rockstar chose not to proceed with the projects in mind.
 The poor reception of the Trilogy DE might be a reason behind that decision.”

 Dislyte took down a character trailer due to racist imagery that was projected in it.
-Dislyte is beneath mass controversy after one of their previous trailers named Amunet – Bloody Hunt.
-One thing stuck out like a soar edge in the trailer’s background.
+Dislyte is under mass controversy after one of their previous trailers named Amunet – Bloody Hunt.
+One thing stuck out, like a soaring edge in the trailer’s background.
 One of the black NPCs in the background had racist elements, which caused an uproar in the community.
 Dislyte was quick to act and removed it.

 Horizon Forbidden West’s latest 1.17 patch added VRR (Variable Refresh Rate) and HFR (High Refresh Rate) support alongside many new additions.
 The new patch also adds a balanced mode that introduces 40Hz for supported displays.
 Gamers can now partake in 40 fps thanks to this new graphics mode.
 The mode will enhance graphical quality over the regular performance mode at 60 fps by offering some fps.